 Going on holiday to Belize?
 These are the best activities to try that I have done myself and LOVED.
 Belize has become one of my favourite countries in the world, with so much to do and see.
-I spent 2 months living there in early 2021 and went on all sorts of excursions and trips, and I now have a bunch of blog posts for anyone planning to go there.
+I spent 2 months living there in early 2021 remotely running my food blog and enjoyed on all sorts of excursions and trips.
+And now I'm passing all those gems of wisdom onto you!

-Belize has over 240 miles of coastline with sparkling seas and the Belize Barrier Reef, but it also has a lush jungle and rainforest inland.
-This gives visitors to Belize a huge opportunity for activities and things to do.
+Belize has over 240 miles of coastline with sparkling seas and the Belize Barrier Reef, but it also has a lush jungle and rainforest inland which gives visitors to Belize a huge opportunity for activities and things to do.

 With so much choice, here is my list of the best activities in Belize.
 You will LOVE it, and I'd highly recommend a Belize vacation to anyone.
 I stayed in Placencia which is a great location for all of these activities, as you are close to both the jungle and the sea.
 Belize is not big, so you can get around easily and they also have a great bus network!
 If you are travelling to the Cayes (islands) you up and down the country, you can also take a shuttle flight or a boat.
 It is very easy to get around in Belize, and the friendly locals are a joy to meet along the way,